 When paired with conventional chemotherapy drugs, however, the cannabinoid became even more beneficial.

 It was found that patients who were administered CBD after undergoing chemotherapy had their cancerous cells killed off more effectively.

-Over time, this could aid with full remission and help fight the consequences of cancer treatment at the same time.
+Over time, this could aid with full remission and help fight the consequences of cancer options at the same time.

 Though CBD is generally considered safe, some people may experience some negative side effects.
 The most common ones include:

-This 2017 study, which focused on CBD oil for treatment of epilepsy and psychotic disorders, reinforced the narrative that CBD oil is safe for human consumption.
+This 2017 study, which focused on CBD oil for managing epilepsy and psychotic disorders, reinforced the narrative that CBD oil is safe for human consumption.

-When compared with other drugs used to treat these—and other similar conditions—the side effects are far milder, and have less long term effects on patients.
+When compared with other drugs used to manage these conditions, the side effects are far milder, and have less long term effects on patients.